top of page

 The High-Achiever's Blind Spot: Why Executives Fall for Manipulators

 The people who most frequently find themselves trapped in the webs of manipulative partners are highly successful, deeply empathetic, hyper-competent professionals.
 Why?
-Because the traits that make you an effective executive in Manhattan are the same traits that make you prime real estate for a toxic partner.
-(For the broader picture of how the high-achiever nervous system operates and where its blind spots come from, High-Functioning Anxiety or Trauma?
-Why High-Achievers Are Burning Out covers the underlying pattern.)
+Because the traits that make you an effective executive in Manhattan are the same traits that make you prime real estate for a toxic partner, part of the broader high-achiever pattern I describe in why high-achievers burn out.

 High empathy.
 You have the ability to see the world from other people's perspectives.
 Manipulators weaponize this.
 They will use your empathy against you, convincing you that their bad behavior is actually your fault.